kiwi0fruit/ultimate-question/articles/dxb.md

 As noted by Karl Popper the theory of evolution is a theory of **gradual changes** that does not permit spontaneous appearance of monsters such as [Boltzmann brain](https://en.wikipedia.org/wiki/Boltzmann_brain).
 Also the [Red Queen hypothesis](https://en.wikipedia.org/wiki/Red_Queen_hypothesis) can be useful to explain why complexity is increasing in Natural selection.

 Finally, I would like to point out that it can be helpful to think of the simplest OEE model on the base level as interacting [code-data-dual algorithms](https://en.wikipedia.org/wiki/Code_as_data).
 This is in line with [Autoconstructive evolution](https://en.wikipedia.org/wiki/Autoconstructive_evolution).
+Code-data duality is needed for algorithms being able to modify each other or even themselves.
+I can also guess that open-endedness may incorporate some weaker “future potency” form of Turing completeness (if to assume discrete ontology with finite space and countable-infinite time then algorithms can became arbitrary complex and access infinite memory only in infinity time limit).

 ## Epistemological point of view on the Cosmogonic myth